kojix2/deepl-cli/README.md

 deepl glossary list
 ```

-To list only the names of the glossary
+To list only the names of the glossary:

 ```sh
 deepl glossary -l